CodeCraftersIO/Workshop/Presentations/09-SoftSkills.md

 # Play well with others

 ---

 # Play well with others

-We need a way to communicate with actual human beings to do that, we need to
+We need a way to communicate with actual human beings to do that, we need to:

 * Empathize with others
 * Adapt Information